datasign-tist/Project-03-Wine-Prediction-Using-MLFlow-with-Deployment/README.md

   H. Update the main.py
   I. Update the app.py

-  We will perform all our above operations for each data-science project stage.
+  We will perform all our the above operations for each data-science project stage.

 ------------------------------------------------------------------------------------------------------------